 When the left nostril (Ida) is flowing mental energy is dominant, the mind is introverted, and you can do any mental work.
 During sleep, Ida Nadi flows predominantly, if Pingala flows at night sleep will be restless and disturbed.
 Likewise, if Ida flows while taking food, the digestive process may be slow, causing indigestion.

 You can get the flow of prana going through Sushumna by balancing the energy flow through Ida and Pingala.
-Once you activate Shusumna Nadi, you attain a state of inner balance and have access to universal wisdom.
+Once you activate Shusumna Nadi, you attain a state of inner balance and access universal wisdom.

-Nadis, Kundalini and the chakras
+Nadis, Kundalini and the Chakras

 Kundalini is the energy that lies dormant at the base of the spine.
 You can awaken your Kundalini energy by asana practices, kriya, pranayama, mudras, mantras and meditation.
-Once Ida and Pingala Nadis have been cleared, the energy is ready to flow from the bottom of the spine through Sushumna Nadi and the Chakras.
+Once Ida and Pingala Nadis have been cleared, the energy is ready to flow from the bottom of the spine through Sushumna Nadi and the chakras.

-The purification of the nadis and balance of chakras allows the awakening of Kundalini energy and the uplifting of the human consciousness.
+The purification of the nadis and balance of chakras allows the awakening of Kundalini energy and uplifting of human consciousness.
 Your perception changes when Kundalini awakens.
 Once the chakras and nadis are regulated, your awareness of the subtle dimensions is stimulated, and your spiritual vision opens.

 As Kundalini rises, it passes through each of the chakras.
 Each chakra is interconnected with the different areas of the brain.
 The Kundalini awakening is like an explosion in the brain; dormant sleeping areas start blossoming like flowers.

 Hopefully, by now you have a better understanding of what chakras, nadis and prana are.
 Prana flows through the nadis or energy channels to keep your chakras active and radiate overall health in your body.